Adding a New Package to the Build¶

 The new package then needs to be added to the

-ups/*.table file (and
+ups/*.table file (and possibly the

 Configuring GitHub Repositories¶

-master branch and to ensure that the merge button for pull requests can not be pushed without the branch being up to date with
+main branch and to ensure that the merge button for pull requests can not be pushed without the branch being up to date with

 There are a number of settings required to ensure this and they are described below with URLs referring to the